AriFordsham/GHCWiki/team-ghc.md

 # The Glasgow Haskell Team

-GHC is the result of many peoples hard work, and this page gives detail on exactly who is responsible for what in precise detail.
+GHC is the result of the hard work of many people.
+This page gives detail on exactly who is responsible for what in precise detail.
 For a more general overview of the responsibilities people take, see [the Code Owners](code-owners) page.

 ## Committers